kdwils/blog/content/posts/installing-tailscale.md

 +++
 author = "Kyle Wilson"
-title = "Tailscale on RPIs"
-date = "2023-02-15"
+title = "Configuring My Tailscale Tailnet" date = "2023-02-15"
 description = "Tailscale on RPIs" summary = "Installing tailscale on my machines to make them accessible from anywhere in the world."